Health Insurance Options in Panama

 All international health insurance companies have a restriction that you must be living overseas.
 They will have rules about how long you can return to your home country – usually six months maximum.
 So, you cannot buy insurance in Panama at a much lower price and then move back to the United States to live full-time.

 WARNING: Shop around for health insurance.
 But BEWARE that many insurance “brokers” or agents in Panama charge 30-50% more for health insurance.
-In the Complete Panama Relocation Guide, we have recommendations for honest insurance brokers who do not play those games.
+In the Online Panama Relocation Guide, we have recommendations for honest insurance brokers who do not play those games.

 SAVE MORE!